Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 **Use when:** You have a large training dataset, and want to run mid-epoch validation checks.

-For large datasets, it's often desirable to check validation multiple times within a training loop.
+For large datasets, it's often desirable to check validation multiple times within a training epoch.
 Pass in a float to check that often within 1 training epoch.
-Pass in an int ``k`` to check every ``k`` training batches.
+Pass in an int ``K`` to check every ``K`` training batches.
 Must use an ``int`` if using an :class:`~torch.utils.data.IterableDataset`.

 .. testcode::